aaronnorrish/timetable_scheduler/README.md

  `python3 timetable_scheduler [file1] ... [file4] [flag1] ... [flagN]`

-  Where `[file1]` is a string referencing the name of a CSV file containing the classes of a unit.
+  Where `[file1]` is the name of a CSV file containing the classes of a unit.
 Each line in the CSV file will be of the format:

  `[unit name] [activity] [other detail] [day] [time] [venue] [weeks]`